Harmony Korine: Spring Breakers and The Beach Bum (2012–2019)

+Aggro Dr1ft and other EDGLRD projects (2023–present)

+In 2023, Korine released Aggro Dr1ft starring Catalan actor Jordi Mollà and rapper Travis Scott.
+The film premiered at the 80th Venice International Film Festival, and was produced and distributed by his company EDGLRD.

+The next year, Korine directed Baby Invasion, also with EDGLRD, and was shot from a first-person perspective.

 Artistry and reception

 Style and aesthetic

 Korine has not primarily regarded himself as a director, instead describing a "unified aesthetic" that his filmography explores as much as his art and photography.
 Much of his filmography, including his screenplays, explores themes of dysfunctional families, mental disorders, abuse, hedonism, poverty and various subcultures, with unreliable narrators and a collage of perspectives.
 This is often presented experimentally, with many of Korine's films incorporating Polaroids, Super 8, 35mm film and VHS recordings, such as in Gummo and Julien Donkey-Boy.
 Improvisation is also an important filmmaking technique for Korine, as a way to maintain his films as "living thing[s]."
 Korine has described the social, psychological and subcultural aspects of his films as constituting what he describes as the "American Landscape".

 Korine credited tap-dance, vaudeville and minstrelsy as influences on his work in the 1990s and 2000s, with him especially naming the comedy of Fanny Brice, Eddie Cantor and Al Jolson as inspirations for his intentionally stilted style of presentation and humor.
 Like vaudeville, the style of Korine's work is presentational and works purely by thematic association.
 He has compared with this to viewing picture books of assorted photos, which would be seemingly devoid of context, but because they are compiled and presented in succession, a narrative is formed, and Korine has said that Gummo and his subsequent films were written in this fashion, striving to retain a "margin of the undefined."
 In 2009, he summarized an ideal setting in his aesthetic as "an abandoned parking lot and a soiled sofa on the edge [...] with a street lamp off to the side.
 America seems like a series of abandoned parking lots, streetlights and abandoned sofas."
 Ensuing from this, the setting appears frequently in his film Trash Humpers (2009).

+His recent works with EDGLRD are noted for their heavy use of generative AI visuals.